frdr-dfdr/frdr_registry_data/README.md

 For each FRDR instance that you want to update:

 1. Deploy the site.yml playbook using keyword `orgregistry`
-2. Log into the web VM, become user dspace, and run: `/dspace/bin/dspace org-registry update`
+2. Log into the web VM, become user dspace, and run: `/dspace/bin/dspace org-registry delete` then `/dspace/bin/dspace org-registry load`